 This is no time to be shy- your potential clients want to get to know you and what you do and how you can help them.
 They want to know why they should work with you rather than Betty Brown.
 Tell them!

-During bad economic times, people are more cautious about how they spend their money and take longer to make purchasing decisions.
+People are more cautious about how they spend their money and take longer to make purchasing decisions.
 Your about page can help them make that decision sooner.

-On your about page, Include your qualifications, credentials, awards and anything else that proves your expertise.
+On your about page, include your qualifications, credentials, awards and anything else that proves your expertise.

 2. Create website pages for new products and services